dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 -- ORDER BY age, total_civility
 ```

 This is particularly useful when building summaries, as many other client tools automatically sort results in this manner.
-DuckDB also supports `ORDER BY ALL DESC` to sort each column in reverse order, and options to specify `NULLS FIRST` or `NULLS LAST`.
+DataMiner also supports `ORDER BY ALL DESC` to sort each column in reverse order, and options to specify `NULLS FIRST` or `NULLS LAST`.

 ### Column Aliases in `WHERE` / `GROUP BY` / `HAVING`